kumahq/kuma/docs/madr/decisions/054-meshservice-identity-sync.md

 ## Decision Outcome

-Update MeshService with identity and store it in `status`.
+Update MeshService with identity and store it in `spec`.

 ## Pros and Cons of the Options